Kwpolska-graveyard/kru/multigit/README.md

 MultiGit.
-Modifying all at once.
+Updating all at once.
 ==============

 PURPOSE
 -------
 These tools run specific git commands.
-The script requires you to have a special dir for repos.
+The script requires a special dir for repos.  (~/git by default)

 INSTALLATION
 ------------